 The Initiate!
-Young Talent Programme welcomes students and young professionals about to graduate and ready to work in the industry or under 35 and working for a utility - join us!
+Young Talent Programme welcomed students and young professionals about to graduate and ready to work in the industry or under 35 and working for a utility

 Presenting your vision for tomorrow to the energy leaders of today

 The industry needs new talent and new ideas to encourage the development of solutions and strategies to bring about change.

 You could network with your peers, share your knowledge and work with other utility professionals to put your ideas into practice.
 By joining the programme young talents had access to the PGE/ EUW Summit programme where you they were also able to schmooze with the policymakers, thought leaders and utility giants.

 We granted 200 FREE tickets for POWERGEN Europe / European Utility Week 2019 to students with the ambition to make an impact and innovate the industry.
 We just asked them to be pro-active, motivated and engaged!